LeonLee8Hang/neuro/README.md

    - [Other Topics](#other-topics)

 ## Conference Papers
 This is a collection of conference papers that interest me.
-The emphasis is focused on, but not limited to neural networks on silicon.
-Papers of significance are marked in **bold**.
-My comments are marked in *italic*.
+The emphasis is focused on, but not limited to neuromorphic cognitive computing.

 ###  FPGA
 - **An OpenCL Deep Learning Accelerator on Arria 10.** (Intel)